 Figure 2: Effect [Sediment plumb in a nearby trout stream]

 Construction projects within an urbanized area boundary disturbing more than 3,000 sq ft of land area are requited to have a grading permit through the University of Minnesota Building Code Department.
 These projects have to meet the storm water requirements spelled out in the University of Minnesota Building Standards in order to obtain that permit.
-Construction projects disturbing more than 1 acre of land are also required to get an MPCA construction stormwater permit.
+Construction projects disturbing more than 1 acre of land are also required to get an Minnesota Pollution Control Agency (MPCA) construction stormwater permit.
 Additional information for design professionals can be found on the Design and Construction Assistance portion of our website.

 - Site Plan Review for Construction Activities that Require a UMN Grading Permit SOP (2020)